 I attempted to replace the original HDD (for a separate Win98SE installation) with a Maxtor 20GB (ca. 2003) and it was not fully recognized.

 A workaround for upgrading older PCs in the late 90’s and ealy 00’s came in the form of a HDD overlay.
-HDD manufacturers were aware of these mainboard limitations and usually provided a bootable floppy disk that can load the appropriate information after POST so that the entire size may be used.
+HDD manufacturers were aware of these mainboard limitations and usually provided a bootable floppy disk that can load the appropriate information, via software, after POST so that the system may access the entire drive.

-Another workaround would have been a manufacturer BIOS update, however, even on the waybackmachine web archive of the original Compaq company website revealed no such update to even begin searching for.
-Alternatively a BIOS dump and appropriate modification should be possible.
+A secondary workaround would have been a manufacturer BIOS update, however, even on the waybackmachine web archive of the original Compaq company website revealed no such update to even begin searching for.
+Alternatively a BIOS dump and appropriate modification may show promise.